-- Investment Options The number and type of investment options may be restricted by an employer-sponsored plan.
+Investment Options - The number and type of investment options may be restricted by an employer-sponsored plan.
 For example, some employer-sponsored plans may only offer a core menu of mutual funds.
-In a brokerage IRA, there is usually a broader array of products available, such as stocks, bonds, and mutual funds to name a few. - Fees and Expenses The following should be considered: - What are the employer-sponsored retirement plan's fees for investments, advisory, administration, and recordkeeping? - Are they charged to the participants or paid by the employer? - Are there charges for distributions and rollovers to IRAs?
+In a brokerage IRA, there is usually a broader array of products available, such as stocks, bonds, and mutual funds to name a few.

+- Fees and Expenses The following should be considered: - What are the employer-sponsored plan's fees for investments, advice, administration, and recordkeeping? - Are they charged to the participants or paid by the employer? - Are there charges for distributions to IRAs?

-Employer-sponsored plans generally benefit from institutional pricing and investment fees that are lower than in an IRA.
+For large employer-sponsored plans subject to institutional pricing, investment fees might be lower (or no cost) than in an IRA.
 At Stifel, transaction and/or advisory fees vary depending on the product and/or program selected.
-Also, Stifel IRAs are subject to an annual IRA custodial fee for brokerage IRAs, which may be reduced depending on the number of accounts held with Stifel.
+Also, Stifel charges an annual IRA custodial fee for brokerage IRAs, which may be reduced depending on the number of accounts held with the Firm.

-Services - Does the employer-sponsored plan offer planning tools, telephone help lines, investment advice, educational materials, or workshops?
-Such services should be compared to Stifel's full-service brokerage and financial planning services.

-- Penalty-Free Withdrawals When participants terminate service between the ages of 55 and 591⁄2, they may be able to take penalty-free withdrawals from a plan.
+- Services Does the employer-sponsored plan offer planning tools, telephone help lines, investment advice, educational materials, or workshops?
+Such services should be compared to Stifel's full-service brokerage and financial planning services. - Penalty-Free Withdrawals When participants terminate service between the ages of 55 and 591⁄2, they may be able to take penalty-free withdrawals from a plan.
 Generally, penalty-free withdrawals cannot be made from an IRA until the IRA holder reaches age 591⁄2.
 Some penalty exceptions may apply for both account types. - Protection From Creditors In general, assets in an employer-sponsored plan may have unlimited protection from creditors under federal law.
 IRA assets are typically protected (up to roughly \$1,000,000) in bankruptcy proceedings only.
-As state laws vary, the participant should obtain more information from his or her attorney if this is of concern. - Required Minimum Distributions RMDs must typically begin in the year the participant reaches age 73 for both plan assets and IRAs (with the exception of Roth IRAs); however, RMDs may be delayed from plans until retirement depending on ownership status and if the plan allows for this provision and the participant is not a 5% or greater owner of the company sponsoring the plan. - Employer Stock A distribution of highly appreciated employer stock from a plan offers special tax advantages (known as Net Unrealized Appreciation), which are not available if the stock is rolled to an IRA.
+As state laws vary, the participant should obtain more information from his or her attorney if this is of concern. - Required Minimum Distributions RMDs must typically begin in the year the participant reaches age 701⁄2 for both plan assets and IRAs (with the exception of Roth IRAs); however, RMDs may be delayed from plans until retirement if the plan allows for this provision and the participant is not a 5% or greater owner of the company sponsoring the plan. - Employer Stock A distribution of highly appreciated employer stock from a plan offers special tax advantages (known as Net Unrealized Appreciation) which are not available if the stock is rolled to an IRA.
 A plan participant should consider the negative tax consequences of rolling the stock to an IRA.
 However, the risk of owning too much employer stock in one's retirement account and not being sufficiently diversified must also be evaluated.
 Before taking any action, plan participants should consult their tax advisor for advice based on their particular situation. - Loans Consider any outstanding loans in the current plan and also whether the new employer's plan offers a loan provision.
-Loans are not allowed from IRAs. - Roth Conversions Employer-sponsored plans may or may not allow for Roth contributions, as well as in-plan Roth conversions.
-This depends on the provisions outlined in the plan document.
-IRAs always allow for the conversion of assets to a Roth IRA.
-Roth conversions are typically taxable as ordinary income for the year they are executed.
+Loans are not allowed from IRA accounts. - Roth Conversion Employer-sponsored plans may offer an in-plan option to convert pre-tax assets to Roth.
+IRAs always allow for Roth conversions, as long as RMD money is not included in the conversion.
+A Roth conversion is a taxable event but can offer many advantages, including tax-free earnings (when certain conditions are met), estate planning benefits, and utilizing lower tax rates.
+In-plan Roth conversion availability should be considered.